Relativistic Maxwell-Bloch Equations with Applications to Astrophysics: Theory

 with the single-photon electric field $\mathcal{E}_p$ and wave vector $\mathbf{k}_p$ (also $\hat{\mathbf{E}}^-=\left.\hat{\mathbf{E}}^+\right.^\dagger$).
 The detailed derivation of the Hamiltonian is provided in Appendix \ref{sec:derivation}.

 To obtain the relativistic MBEs, we define (half of) the population density difference between the upper and lower levels and polarization in the rest frame using the observer's frame coordinates as

-With equations (\ref{eq:field operator})-(\ref{eq:polarization}), as well as the Heisenberg equation for the time evolution of operators, the fully relativistic one-dimensional MBEs are found to be (for a photon energy much lower than $\gamma mc^2$; see Appendix~\ref{sec:derivation})
+With equations (\ref{eq:field operator})-(\ref{eq:polarization primed}), as well as the Heisenberg equation for the time evolution of operators, the fully relativistic one-dimensional MBEs are found to be (with the photon energy much lower than $\gamma mc^2$; see Appendix~\ref{sec:derivation})

-where the subscript $v=v_0+\Delta v$ denotes the velocity at which the groups of atoms are moving with respect to the observer, with $\Delta v$ the offset from central velocity $v_0=\beta c$.
+where the subscript $v=v_0+\Delta v$ denotes the velocity at which the groups of molecules are moving with respect to the observer, with $\Delta v$ the offset from central velocity $v_0=\beta c$.
 This velocity offset is related to that in the source's rest frame through $\Delta v \simeq \Delta v^\prime\left(1-\beta^2\right)$, valid when $\Delta v^\prime\ll c$.
 The temporal derivatives are relative to the retarded time $\tau=t-z/c$.
 The population density difference between the two levels is sustained by a pump at rate $\hat{\Lambda}_{n'_v}$, while $\hat{\Lambda}_{P'_v}$ stands for the initial vacuum fluctuations in polarization that initiate the response of the system.
 Relaxation and dephasing processes are phenomenologically introduced through the (observer's frame) timescales $T_1$ and $T_2$, which account for the depletion of population density and the decay of coherence, respectively.
 As implied by the spatial derivative in equation (\ref{eq:3rdMBE}), the radiation from the system is assumed longitudinal along the $z$-axis.
 Accordingly, the slow-varying envelope approximation (SVEA) is applied in the derivation of equations (\ref{eq:1stMBE})-(\ref{eq:3rdMBE}), where the electric field and the polarization consist of a fast-oscillating exponential and slow-varying envelope operators:

 where we set $\boldsymbol{\epsilon}_d=\boldsymbol{\epsilon}_d'$ for simplicity.
 The envelopes $\hat{E}^\pm$ and $\hat{P}_v^{\prime\pm}$ vary over temporal and spatial scales much longer than $\omega^{-1}$ and $k^{-1}$ (with $k=\omega/c$), respectively.
 The radiation frequency in the observer's frame $\omega$ is related to the Bohr frequency (in the rest frame) by the Doppler relation